trilbymedia/grav-plugin-flex-objects/README.md

 * website
 * tags

 These are probably not the exact fields you might want, so you will probably want to change them.
-This is pretty simple to do with Flex Directory, you just need to change the **Blueprints** and the **Twig Templates**.
+This is pretty simple to do with Flex Objects, you just need to change the **Blueprints** and the **Twig Templates**.
 This can be achieved simply enough by copying some current files and modifying them.

 Let's assume you simply want to add a new "Phone Number" field to the existing Data and remove the "Tags".
 These are the steps you would need to perform:

-1. Copy the `blueprints/entries.yaml` Blueprint file to another location, let's say `user/data/flex-directory/` but really it could be anywhere (another plugin, your theme, etc.)
+1. Copy the `blueprints/entries.yaml` Blueprint file to another location, let's say `user/data/flex-objects/` but really it could be anywhere (another plugin, your theme, etc.)

-1. Edit the `user/data/flex-directory/entries.yaml` like so:
+1. Edit the `user/data/flex-objects/entries.yaml` like so:

     ```yaml
-    title: Flex Directory
+    title: Flex Objects
     form:
       validation: loose